oniehuis/JuChrom.jl/docs/src/man/scan_timing.md

 inferred empirically.
 With these considerations in mind, the mapping from scan‑level time to an ion‑specific time reduces to combining a small set of explicit inputs:

-- the reference point associated with the scan-level retention value,
+-  the reference point associated with the scan‑level retention value (often set to :start in practice when the true reference is unknown),
 - the total scan interval,
 - the dwell allocation across ions and the acquisition order within the scan, and
-- the desired reference point within each ion’s dwell interval.
+- the desired reference point within each ion’s dwell interval (typically :middle).

 The JuChrom function [`mzretention`](@ref) formalizes this mapping.
 Given a scan-level retention coordinate and a description of the within-scan sampling scheme, it computes the